monsterzack5/qbit_mover/README.md

 Moves and reorganizes linux ISOs with special handling for movies and tv show seasons.

 ## Naming
 Torrents should be renamed before being given a `TV_Show` or `Movie` tag.
 Movie names should be cleaned, but otherwise have no special handling.
 TV Show names should be cleaned, and then have their season / episode appended onto the end such as: `/S01` or `/S01E05`.
-Tv shows will be transferred in this structure Show_Name/S01 etc. For Example:
+Tv shows will be transferred using that metadata.
+For example:

 On Qbit:
 ```